vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Learning:

 Using access() to check if a user is authorized to, for example, open a file before actually doing so using open(2) creates a security hole, because the user might exploit the short time interval between checking and opening the file to manipulate it.
-For this reason, the use of this system call should be avoided.”
+For this reason, the use of this system call should be avoided.

 Writable /etc/passwd or account credentials came from a legacy unix system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^